Water Gardens 101

 Four Fundamentals of a Balanced Pond:

-As much as we would like to say a healthy water garden just happens, it doesn't.
-To achieve crystal clear water as well as healthy and thriving fish and plants, you must understand the four fundamentals of a balanced pond: Aeration, Filtration, Plants and Fish, and Treatments.
+As much as we would like to say a balanced water garden just happens, it doesn't.
+To achieve crystal clear water and to keep fish and plants thriving, you must understand the four fundamentals of a balanced pond: Aeration, Filtration, Plants and Fish, and Treatments.

-- Filtration: Keeps water clean, healthy and safe.
+- Filtration: Keeps water clean, clear and safe.

 Filtration is essential when building a pond.
 Without it, your pond can become a toxic place for fish and overrun with algae blooms.
 There are two types of filtration to be aware of: Mechanical and Biological.